Hells Bells (song): Use in sports

-and is currently the entrance music for Ryan Helsley of the New York Mets.
 The song is played prior to every New Jersey Devils home game as the players come out on the ice.

 The German football club FC St. Pauli from Hamburg, French rugby club RC Toulonnais from Toulon and Greek football club PAOK FC from Thessaloniki open all home matches walking out to "Hells Bells", the former often with large fan displays and pyrotechnics.

-During the Bells Beach surf competition in Victoria, Australia, "Hells Bells" is played on the loudspeakers at the beginning of the first heat of each competing day.

-In American football, 3 of the bells from the beginning of the song are commonly used when opponents are on third down.

-Use in film

-"Hells Bells" has been featured in a number of films most notably appearing in the Stephen King directed cult classic Maximum Overdrive and the Marvel Cinematic Universe film Deadpool & Wolverine.